Pumpkin Pear Soup

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-This creamy, healthy, roasted pumpkin pear soup is perfect for a cozy fall dinner.
-Roasting squash is about a million times easier than peeling and cutting it, plus it tastes better!
-Adding a couple of roasted pears gives it a nice sweetness, and using evaporated milk instead of cream makes this soup perfectly creamy and much healthier.
+This creamy, healthy, roasted pumpkin pear soup is perfect for a cozy fall dinner!
+Pumpkin and pear give it a wonderful sweet and savory flavor and using evaporated milk instead of cream lightens it up.

 Roasted pumpkin pear soup in a bowl with toasted pepitas